Have you ever looked at other businesses with a healthy roster of long-term clients and wondered — how do I get that?

 Now you’re armed to prove the value of your services.

-The best way to nurture your client relationship is to honour your contract and communicate frequently.
+The best way to nurture your client relationship is to honor your contract and communicate frequently.
 That means carefully sticking to your milestones and keeping your client up-to-date on project developments.

 Similarly, if your communication isn’t where it should be, it’s up to you to identify the problem and figure out a solution.